Why Royal Caribbean's major change is stirring debate

 The Solarium on Harmony of the Seas differs from other Oasis Class ships in that she does not have a pool.
 She still has four jacuzzis, but guests looking to take a swim must head to the main pool deck.

 Harmony of the Seas, like Allure of the Seas, has the specialty restaurant Sabor on the Boardwalk.
-Menu highlights at Sabor include build your own tacos, spicy beef empanadas, and cinnamon churros.
+Menu highlights at Sabor include build-your-own tacos, spicy beef empanadas, and cinnamon churros.

 Symphony of the Seas

-Symphony of the Seas was the first ship in Royal Caribbean’s fleet to offer Hooked on Seafood, a specialty restaurant specializing in New England-style seafood.
-Those dining at Hooked on Seafood can start their meal with starters such as Fresh-shucked Oysters, Clam & Crab Chowder, and Ceviche.
+Symphony of the Seas was the first ship in Royal Caribbean’s fleet to offer Hooked Seafood, a specialty restaurant specializing in New England-style seafood.
+Those dining at Hooked Seafood can start their meal with starters such as Fresh-shucked Oysters, Clam & Crab Chowder, and Ceviche.
 Entree highlights include the Messy Fish Sandwich, Drunken Mussels, and Maine Lobster Roll.

 Like Oasis of the Seas, Symphony of the Seas also has a Playmakers Sports Bar & Arcade and Sugar Beach candy store on the Boardwalk.